 The Company currently provides the FMU-152 A/B to the USAF, but the U.S. Navy currently utilizes a different fuze - the FMU-139.
-In 2015, NAVAIR solicited proposals for a firm fixed price production contract to implement improvements to the performance characteristics of the FMU-139 (such improved fuze having been designated the FMU-139 D/B), and, the USAF had stated that, if and when a contract is awarded and production begins, the funds associated with the FMU-152 A/B will be redirected to the FMU-139 D/B. During the third quarter of 2015, the U.S. Navy announced that a competitor was awarded the contract for the FMU-139 D/B. The FMU-139 D/B program has encountered delays in excess of one year to the original plan; however, the USAF may redirect the funds associated with the FMU-152 A/B to the FMU-139 D/B, which may may materially adversely impact our business, financial condition, results of operations and cash flows.
-Our competitor has received production orders from the U.S. Navy and USAF to manufacture the FMU-139 D/B. Due to the complexity of this program and the pending status of the USAF's final decision to redirect funds to the FMU-139 D/B, the timing and magnitude of the impact on the Company's financial statements are not certain; however, the Company continues to see strong demand for the FMU-152 A/B. In 2020, we have continued to satisfy the requirements for orders under Option 14, which has a total value of approximately \$121.4 million.
-In 2019, the USAF issued a Notice of Contract Action announcing its intent to award us Options 15 and 16, and the Company is currently in negotiations with the USG on these contracts.
-Orders under Option 15 are expected to be FMS, while orders under Option 16 have not yet been determined.
-If and when awarded, Options 15 and 16 are expected to extend FMU-152 A/B deliveries into 2023.
+In 2015, NAVAIR solicited proposals for a firm fixed price production contract to implement improvements to the performance characteristics of the FMU-139 (such improved fuze having been designated the FMU-139 D/B), and, the USAF had stated that, if and when a contract is awarded and production begins, the funds associated with the FMU-152 A/B will be redirected to the FMU-139 D/B. During the third quarter of 2015, the U.S. Navy announced that a competitor was awarded the contract for the FMU-139 D/B. The FMU-139 D/B program has encountered delays in excess of one year to the original plan; however, the USAF may redirect the funds associated with the FMU-152 A/B to the FMU-139 D/B, which may materially adversely impact our business, financial condition, results of operations and cash flows.
+Our competitor has received production orders from the U.S. Navy and USAF to manufacture the FMU-139 D/B. Due to the complexity of this program and the pending status of the USAF's final decision to redirect funds to the FMU-139 D/B, the timing and magnitude of the impact on the Company's financial statements are not certain; however, the Company continues to see strong demand for the FMU-152 A/B. In 2020, we have continued to satisfy the requirements for orders for both the USAF and foreign militaries under Option 14, which has a total value of approximately \$121.4 million.
+During the third quarter of 2020, we completed our pricing negotiations for Options 15 and 16 with the USG and we received an order under Option 15 with an expected value of approximately \$57.3 million for the procurement of fuzes for 25 foreign militaries.
+We expect future orders under Option 16 to extend FMU-152 A/B deliveries into 2023.